maneatingduck/wsl_bootstrap/README.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```
 Reboot, it's the only way to be sure.
-Install a preview or stable version of wsl2 from https://github.com/microsoft/WSL/releases
+Download and install a preview or stable version of wsl2 from https://github.com/microsoft/WSL/releases
 Launch a Powershell terminal to do some setup:
 ```
 # write windows wsl-config